 - network interface identifier

-- Go to Control Panel > Subscribed Zones.
+- Go to Control Panel > Admin > Subscribed Zones.
 The screen that appears will show the federated zones you have subscribed to with their details.

 - Click the Actions button next to the required zone.
 Select Unsubscribe if you want to unsubscribe from the federated zone.
 Select Local zone to proceed to the compute zone overview page.